Cameron Aiello Dodd

 As the final project for a class on Game AI, I created an AI agent for a game of hide and seek in Unity.

-The AI uses a custom algorithm to make educated guesses about where the player is hiding, then finds a path to them using A*.
+The AI uses a custom algorithm to make educated guesses about where the player is hiding, then finds a path to them using an implementation of A*.

-This class lit a fire in me for game AI, and I'm really looking forward to learning more about it and working with it in the future.
+This class got me very interested in the topic of game AI, and although I haven't had a chance to really utilize my knowledge for a game, I'm really looking forward to learning more about it and working with it in the future.